-The Labour Studies Program at Simon Fraser University Statement of Solidarity with Black Lives Matter and Anti-Racist Protests in the United States and Canada
+The Labour Studies Program at SFU statement of solidarity with Black Lives Matter and anti-racist protests in the United States and Canada

 The Labour Studies Program at Simon Fraser University stands in Solidarity with Black Lives Matter and those participating in anti-racist protests in the United States, Canada, and elsewhere in the world.
 We are disturbed and angered at the recent instances of police brutality resulting in the death of unarmed Black civilians in North America.
 As critical labour scholars and activists we know that systemic racism is at the root of economic and labour-market based inequalities in North America.
 This systemic racism and the labour market outcomes it produces is the legacy of a history of colonialism, slavery, and white supremacy in both the United States and Canada, nations founded through the violent dispossession of Indigenous peoples.
 We need to look no further than our own university to see how income, job security, and workplace safety are distributed in a manner that highlights the structural disadvantages faced by racialized workers.

 We urge those who care about addressing racial injustice to ask themselves what practical steps they can take to challenge these injustices in their own communities.
 Here are some ideas: